 More than 45 nationalities, primarily from European countries, are represented among the research staff members, including such specialists as computer scientists, mathematicians, electrical engineers, physicists, and chemists.
 They often work together on an interdisciplinary basis.

-Throughout the years, scientists of IBM Research – Zurich have made signficant contributions not only to leading IBM products and systems, but also to scientific progress and international standards:
+Throughout the years, scientists of IBM Research – Zurich have made significant contributions not only to leading IBM products and systems, but also to scientific progress and international standards:

 Kavli prize: Gerd Binnig and Christoph Gerber were awarded the Kavli Prize in Nanoscience in 2016 for their invention of the atomic force microscope.